awsdocs/amazon-s3-developer-guide/doc_source/cloudtrail-logging.md

 You can store your log files in your bucket for as long as you want, but you can also define Amazon S3 lifecycle rules to archive or delete log files automatically\.
 By default, your log files are encrypted by using Amazon S3 server\-side encryption \(SSE\)\.

-You can choose to have CloudTrail publish Amazon SNS notifications when new log files are delivered \(for example, if you want to respond quickly to log files when they're delivered\)\.
+You can have CloudTrail publish Amazon SNS notifications when new log files are delivered \(for example, if you want to respond quickly to log files when they're delivered\)\.
 For more information, see [Configuring Amazon Simple Notification Service Notifications for CloudTrail](http://docs.aws.amazon.com/awscloudtrail/latest/userguide/configure-sns-notifications-for-cloudtrail.html) in the *AWS CloudTrail User Guide*\.

 You can also aggregate Amazon S3 log files from multiple AWS Regions and multiple AWS accounts into a single Amazon S3 bucket\.
 For more information, see [Receiving CloudTrail Log Files from Multiple Regions](http://docs.aws.amazon.com/awscloudtrail/latest/userguide/receive-cloudtrail-log-files-from-multiple-regions.html) in the *AWS CloudTrail User Guide*\.